quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

 - The SCHC Context MUST be synchronized between the three `Instances`.
 This means that an updated SCHC Session between all three `Instances` is established whenever the `Context` is updated or modified.
+- The SCHC `Domain` MUST be able to manage the SCHC Contexts of all `Instances` that belong to it.
+This includes context synchronization, rule lifecycle management, and profile distribution.

 ### Discussions